Samirnunes/heart-disease-prediction/README.md

 ### Final Training and Deploy

 Finally, the model was trained on all 920 observations of the dataset and deployed on a web page created using Flask, HTML, and CSS.
 Prediction through the model is done via an endpoint named predict_heart_disease, which receives the values of each feature and returns 0 or 1 for the disease prediction.
+Besides, it's possible to the doctor to give a feedback related to the prediction - he can select which prediction he thinks is correct, so we can compare with the model's output and use these feedbacks in the future to improve it.